 Why do I need this bond?

-By posting a notary bond, the principal (notary) guarantees that he or she will faithfully and honestly perform the duties of the office and pay over all money, as required by law, that might come into his or her possession while on the job.
+By posting a notary bond, the principal (notary) guarantees that he or she will faithfully and honestly perform the duties of the office and pay over all money that might come into his or her possession while on the job, as required by law.

 What’s the fine print?

-West Virginia notary bonds run continuously from the effective date for the full length of the 5-year term.
+West Virginia notary bonds run continuously for five years from the effective date, at which point the bond must be renewed.

-- reduces a notary’s commission from 10 years to 5 years
+- Reduces notary commission from 10 years to 5 years

-- requires a $1,000 surety bond or its equivalent in professional insurance
+- Obtain $1,000 surety bond or its equivalent in professional insurance

-- raises the amount a notary can charge for services from $2 to $5
+- Increases amount notary can charge for services from $2 to $5

-- allows for the notarization of electronic documents (e-notarization)
+- Allows for notarization of electronic documents (e-notarization)

 How to become a notary public in West Virginia

-In addition to posting a surety bond, potential West Virginia notary publics must meet the following requirements to get licensed:
+West Virginia notary applicants must meet the following requirements prior to being commissioned as a notary:

-- be a resident of West Virginia or a resident of another state who works at an office within West Virginia
+- Resident of West Virginia or a resident of another state who works at an office within West Virginia

-- be able to read and write in English
+- Ability to read and write in English

-- have a high school diploma or its equivalent
+- Possess high school diploma or its equivalent

-- not be disqualified to receive a commission pursuant to West Virginia Code 39-4-21
+- Eligible to receive commission pursuant to West Virginia Code 39-4-21